utlib/collections-uoft/docs/documentation/2024-migration-guide.md

 2. By March 29: review your collection against your old Islandora 7 website
 3. By March 29: review this 2024 Migration Guide page
 4. By April 2: check that you can access the [Collections U of T teams channel](https://teams.microsoft.com/l/team/19%3a6Gi_nOUv02tuKON6QI8HeJcsTDw5PEhxhbJ_qPafHa41%40thread.tacv2/conversations?groupId=2151c2c7-2063-412d-8ebf-de2c9f809003&tenantId=78aac226-2f03-4b4d-9037-b46d56c55210) for asynchronous support and migration updates
-5. By April 2: [contact UTL ITS]((mailto:digitalinitiatives@library.utoronto.ca)) with any feedback, questions or bugs to report about the new Collections U of T beta website before the New Collections soft launch date on April 16, 2024
+5. By April 2: [contact UTL ITS]((mailto:digitalinitiatives@library.utoronto.ca)) with any feedback, questions or bugs to report about the new Collections U of T beta website before the New Collections soft launch date on April 16, 2024.
+Please include screenshots and URLs in your feedback

 > ***The Collections U of T beta site's public soft launch is scheduled for Tuesday, April 16, 2024.***